tiptapinc/zerog/README.rst

         Message to be associated with the job.
 This message will be saved to the job datastore entry along with a timestamp.

+*error_finish(errorCode, msg)*
     Record an error on a job.
 This error will stop immediate execution of the job, and the job will be removed from the queue.

+    :errorCode:
+        int

+        Error code for this particular error.
+    :msg:
+        string

+        Message to be associated with the job.
+This message will be saved to the job datastore entry along with a timestamp.

 Creating a New Handler
 ----------------------